survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 Sometimes you might want to load an image dynamically based on some condition. `require.context` can come in handy here.
 It still assumes the images are available within the file system, but if that's the case, then the technique can work.
 See the *Code Splitting* chapter for further information.

-T> `require.context` is discussed in greater detail at the *Code Splitting* chapter.
+T> `require.context` is discussed in greater detail at the *Dynamic Loading* appendix.

 ## Images and *css-loader* Source Map Gotcha